growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 ## Growr core services

-Growr node contains a group of services that are maintained as open-source software under an open license but can be extended by following the community and product guidelines.
+The backend of Growr node consists of a group of services that are maintained as open-source software under an open license but can be extended following the community and product guidelines.
 All the services in these groups are deployed with proof that the running service has a well-known identity or a public key, and its code is identical to the source code in the Growr repositories.

 ### Identity services

 The Growr protocol’s core identity services are:

+- _SSCR agent service:_ A custodial service that operates the self-sovereign credit record (SSCR) of the user with his permissions.
 - _Credential issuing service:_ Issues verifiable credentials based on data received or verified for given borrowers.
 - _Credential verification service:_ Verifies presentations of credentials in order to access funding.
-- _SSCR agent service:_ A custodial service that operates with the self-sovereign credit of the user with his permissions.
 - _User management service_: A service that is responsible for registration and management of the node applications’ users.

 To be trusted by all participants, the Credential issuing and the Credential verification services will have well-known DIDs and deployment addresses.